btmxh/nrs/core/specification.md

 **direct contributing weight** of `A` in `IR` for every `A` in the map `M`.

 This weight is then passed into an function, called the weight-buffing function to get the buffed contributing weight of `E` in `IR`.
+The buffed weight could be any values, like a scalar, a vector or a matrix, and is implementation-defined.
+The only requirement for this value is the ability to be multiplied with a score vector, and this multiplication process should be similar to matrix-vector multiplication.

 #### 3.2.4.
 Impact score calculation

-For an impact `I` and entry `E`, the amount of score that `I` give to `E` is the product of the I's impact score vector and the buffed contributing weight of `E` in `I`.
+For an impact `I` and entry `E`, the amount of score that `I` give to `E` is the product of the I's buffed contributing weight of `E` in `I` and the impact score vector.

 The total impact score of an entry `E` is then calculated by performing `combineVectors` on the multiset of all score vectors that `I` gives to `E`,